gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

 ## What is OOP(Object Oriented Programming)?

-OOP, object-oriented programming is one of the programming concepts and has three main concepts: class and instance, encapsulation, inheritance, and polymorphism.
+OOP, object-oriented programming, is one of the programming concepts and has three main concepts: class and instance, encapsulation, inheritance, and polymorphism.

 ## What is classes and objects?